 The private education sector in China is rapidly evolving, highly fragmented and competitive, and we expect competition in this sector to persist and intensify.
 We face competition in each major program we offer and each geographic market in which we operate.
 For example, we face nationwide competition for our IELTS preparation courses from Global IELTS School, which offers IELTS preparation courses in many cities in China.
 We face regional competition for our English for children program from several competitors that focus on children's English training in specific regions, including English First.
 We face competition for our "Elite English" program primarily from Wall Street Institute and EF English First, both of which offer English training courses for adults in many cities in China.
-Wall Street Institute began providing high-end English training courses to adults in major cities several and/or PRC test preparation courses in specific geographic markets in China.
+Wall Street Institute began providing high-end English training courses to adults in major cities several years before we entered this market and enjoys a first-mover advantage.
+We also face competition from companies that focus on providing international and/or PRC test preparation courses in specific geographic markets in China.